 College Admission Reps

 Representatives from college admissions offices regularly visit Lyman Hall to meet with interested students.
-Students receive notice of these visits through mass e-mail blasts generated through our Naviance notification process.
+Students receive notice of these visits through mass email blasts generated through our Naviance notification process.
 We strongly encourage students to meet with these admission reps because the representatives that come to Lyman Hall are most likely the ones reading your application!
 To view the detailed list of college reps who will be visiting Lyman Hall, please login to your Naviance account and view the list of schools in the Colleges tab.

 Planning for college expenses is an enormous financial undertaking.
 Although you may not need to be an expert, students and families should research financial aid options in order to have a basic understanding of college costs and financial obligations upon graduation.To learn more about financial aid, please review our post-secondary planning booklet where we dicuss the basics such has FAFSA vs. CSS Profile, the different types of financial aid, Federal vs Private loans, and more.